Indian bourses to stop licensing index, stock prices to foreign exchanges

 The exchange added it would also work to develop “viable solutions for international investors into India,” including exploring opportunities in a financial centre India is keen to develop in the Western state of Gujarat.

-India regulators have been cracking down on trading of offshore derivatives, as they seeks to attract foreign investors to the Gujarat International Finance Tech city, replicating some of the global exchanges and offering dollar-based derivative contracts, lower taxes and easier regulations.
+Indian regulators have been cracking down on trading of offshore derivatives, as they seek to attract foreign investors to the Gujarat International Finance Tech city, replicating some of the global exchanges and offering dollar-based derivative contracts, lower taxes and easier regulations.

 INDIA‘S BEST INTEREST?